2023 Summer Internship Applications are Now Open!

 There are two types of Internships for 2023:

 Production Interns will be required to assist at all performances (Friday nights and all day Saturday) in addition to dress rehearsals on Friday daytime.
 Production Interns keep camps running through keeping the theatre clean and safe for constant activities.
 We are not typically taking applications for these internships.

-All internships are open to high school students entering 10th grade through college seniors.
+Theatre Arts Internships are open to high school students entering 10th grade through college seniors.
+These interns will be working with campers on learning songs, dances, and scenes throughout camp.
 Strong applicants will have leadership and communication skills as well as a passion for the arts.
 OFC Creations is seeking for all applicants with an interest in: